headleyra/mc/README.md

   }
 ```

-We've assigned the name 'capify' to the first modifier, 'change' to the second modifier and 'boom' to
+We've assigned the name 'capify' to the first modifier; 'change' to the second; 'boom' to
-the third modifier.
+the third.

 ## Now we can modify stuff